 But be careful: fiction is about the plot and characters.
 It’s not about your ability to make up words.
 You can go around with a few things like the one above but use them sparingly.
 Otherwise, you will wind up with a book that is hard to read and an annoyed reader.
 As much as you want, no reader will learn your new language right away, no matter how cool it is.
 So, use it for effect, don’t let it take over.
 Once your book becomes a bestseller, there will be some people who might develop the complete language for you, for free, for fun…

 Complete New Fictional Language

 Tolkien worked on his languages for 63 years.
 He created about 20 different languages.
 That is a lifetime commitment.
-I don’t say you shouldn’t do it, but be prepared for a very daunting task.
+I’m not saying you shouldn’t do it, but be prepared for a very daunting task.

 Since the point of this was not to teach you how to create a new language, but rather to help you decide on your approach to using a new language in your fiction, I will provide you with some resources you can check, should you decide you want a new language:

 - Mark Rosenfelder’s Language Construction Kit – A website loaded with articles and examples on language creation

 - Mark has also authored two essential books: